 So, you're getting married in glorious Yorkshire.
 Firstly, you've made a great choice!
 Rolling dales, dramatic moors, romantic castles, delighful country gardens and impressive country manors, urban chic, boutique hotels and the seaside - Yorkshire has it all.
-In my 11 years as a Yorkshire wedding photographer, I've photographed in the best wedding locations Yorkshire has to offer.
+As a Yorkshire wedding photographer for over a decade, I've photographed in the best wedding locations Yorkshire has to offer.

 Read on for tips on selecting your ideal venue

 A good starting point is to think about number of guests and how you want your wedding day to look and feel.
 This is the time to decide if you want a great big party with a live band, plenty of dance floor and outside space, or a smaller celebration in unique surroundings, maybe somewhere arty or quirky that's also renowned for it's delicious food.

 Fancy feeling like the owner of a grand country estate?
 There are Yorkshire country manors and grounds where you can do just that for a weekend.

 Do you prefer light, bright rooms, wooden floors, tall, wide windows and great views or are you more about a rich, cosy feel?

 My top tip, is for each of you to separately write down the answers to these, read each others, then see where you meet and where you might have to compromise.
 We ended up learning quite a lot more about each other in the year we were engaged!